Test running a service

-In this step, we'll do three things with the code we obtained from our proto file; we'll create a server instance, add an empty gRPC service, and then lastly create a minimal client.
+In this step, we'll do three things with the code we obtained from our proto file; we'll create a server instance, add an empty gRPC service, and then lastly test connecting to the server.

 What you need